m0luskk/qutil.c/README.md

 # qutil.c
 Simple utilities library in C23 with no unnecessary overhead and implicit memory allocations.

-Some features use GNU compiler extensions!
+Some features use compiler extensions!
+You may supress warnings by defining `R_PEDANTIC_SAFE` before include `qoption.h` or `qresult.h`.
+If your compiler dont support these exntensions, that feature just not defining in header.

 ## Result type
 ```c